AltoRetrato/gditools3/readme.txt

    \____/___/_/_//_/\_, /  \__/_//_/\__/  \___/\____/___/
                    /___/

-    A new, pure Python GUI version is in the works.
+    A pure Python GUI, gditools3gui.py, is available in the folder "gui".
+    It uses the PySimpleGUI package (provided as a single file), a "pythonic" interface to tkinter.
+The GUI requires Python 3.x and tkinter.

       __                 __  ______       ______
      / /  ___ ___ ____ _/ / / __/ /___ __/ _/ _/